 Can you sell and have your car collected from your home address?

 Yes.
-Some car buyers are able to collect from home addresses in a contact-free manner that meets government guidelines regarding social distancing.
-If we can offer this service to you when you sell your car, we will let you know on our website or with an email at a later date.
+Car buyers are able to collect from home addresses in a contact-free manner that meets government guidelines regarding social distancing.

 Can Motorway help you sell during a lockdown?

 Yes.
 Our service is limited only to buyers who can offer contact-free home collections and drop-offs.